Wisconsin hits new daily records for virus cases, deaths

 “We have to get this virus under control and help flatten the curve to prevent our health care system from being overwhelmed,” he said on a conference call.

-Hospitals recorded a record high number of patients on Monday at 950, with 240 in intensive care.
-The overflow hospital opening at State Fair Park will be prepared to handle up to 50 patients starting on Wednesday and can increase from there depending on need, said state health secretary Andrea Palm.
+In the face of rising hospitalizations, the overflow hospital opening at State Fair Park will be prepared to handle up to 50 patients starting on Wednesday and can increase from there depending on need, said state health secretary Andrea Palm.

 She urged people to “double down” on taking steps to prevent a spread of the virus so hospitals won’t become overrun, forcing patients into the overflow facility.

 Evers also called on Republicans who control the Legislature to come forward with their plans for fighting the virus.
-Republicans successfully sued to overturn Evers’ “safer at home” order earlier this year and are now suing to overturn the statewide mask mandate Evers enacted.
-A GOP-controlled legislative committee took steps on Monday to block new indoor capacity limits Evers ordered.
+Republicans successfully sued to overturn Evers’ “safer at home” order earlier this year and are now suing to overturn the governor’s statewide mask mandate.
+A GOP-controlled legislative committee took steps on Monday to block new indoor capacity limits that he ordered.

 The committee directed the Department of Health Services to submit a rule on the capacity limits, which the Legislature could then vote to overturn.
 Evers said there was no reason to submit a rule given that his order is in place.